yangshun/tech-interview-handbook/contents/best-practice-questions.md

 ## Week 1 - Sequences

-In week 1, we will start off easy and do a mix of easy and medium questions on arrays and strings.
+In week 1, we will warm up by doing a mix of easy and medium questions on arrays and strings.
 Arrays and strings are the most common types of questions to be found in interviews; gaining familiarity with them will help in building strong fundamentals to better handle tougher questions.

 - [Two Sum](https://leetcode.com/problems/two-sum/)
 - [Contains Duplicate](https://leetcode.com/problems/contains-duplicate/)